(Section 134 of the Companies Act 2013)

-As per the directive of the Securities and Exchange Board of India (SEBI) theReconciliation of Share Capital Audit is undertaken by a firm of PracticingCompany Secretaries on quarterly basis.
+In terms of Regulation 76 of the SEBI (Depositories and Participants) Regulations2018 the Reconciliation of Share Capital Audit is undertaken by a firm of PracticingCompany Secretaries on quarterly basis.
 The audit is aimed at reconciliation of totalshares held in CDSL NSDL and in physical form with the admitted issued and listedcapital of the Company.

-The Reconciliation of Share Capital Audit Reports as submitted by the Auditor onquarterly basis was forwarded to the BSE Limited Mumbai and the National Stock Exchangeof India Limited Mumbai where the original shares of the Company are listed.
+The Reconciliation of Share Capital Audit Report(s) as submitted by the Auditor onquarterly basis were filed with the National Stock Exchange of India Limited (NSE) throughNSE Electronic Application Processing System (NEAPS) and with BSE Limited (BSE) throughBSE Listing Centre where the original shares of the Company are listed.

 LISTING OF SHARES

-The Equity Shares of the Company are listed on the BSE Limited Mumbai and NationalStock Exchange of India Limited Mumbai.
+The Equity Shares of the Company are listed on the BSE Limited Mumbai and the NationalStock Exchange of India Limited Mumbai.

 DISCLOSURES UNDER SECTION 134 OF THE COMPANIES ACT 2013